renovatebot/renovate/docs/usage/getting-started/use-cases.md

 Renovate supports the concept of configuration "presets" to avoid users needing to duplicate configuration across all such repos.

 Configuration presets are JSON configuration files which are committed to repositories and then referenced from others.
-Renovate also includes over 100 presets built-in, including its default recommend `config:base` preset.
+Renovate also includes over 100 built-in presets, including the default recommended `config:base` preset.

 The typical workflow for a company is: